qMRLab/mooc/6 Magnetization Transfer Imaging/3 Magnetization Transfer Saturation/01-Introduction.md

 This introduction provides a glimpse into the theoretical basis of MTsat, its practical applications, and sensitivity to variables like tissue _T_{sub}`1` and _B_{sub}`1`.
 By exploring the unique properties and potential of MTsat, we hope to give readers a better understanding of the advantages and limitations of this MRI technique in both research and clinical practice, as well as give a deeper conceptual understanding of what the MTsat value means.

+MTsat, like MTR and many flavours of quantitative MT, is based on spoiled gradient recalled echo (SPGR) images [@Haase1986-kt;@Sekihara1987-bs;@Hargreaves2012-kj] preceded by an off-resonance RF pulse to provide magnetization transfer contrast [@Wolff1989-ag;@Henkelman1993-lt;@Sled2000-pc;@Sled2018-zr]. [](#mtsatFig1) presents a simplified diagram of this MT-prepared SPGR pulse sequence (imaging gradients are not shown).
+A standard SPGR sequence (low flip angle [~5-10°], short TR [~10-30ms], and a strong spoiler gradient) are preceded by a long (~10 ms) off-resonance (~1-5 kHz) pulse with a strong peak amplitude (the total pulse has an equivalent on-resonance flip angle of 200°-700°).
+A smooth shape (e.g. Gaussian or Fermi) is typically used for the off-resonance pulse in order to have a single off-resonance frequency (from Fourier analysis).
+A strong spoiler gradient is also added between the off-resonance MT-preparation pulse and the on-resonance excitation pulse in order to destroy residual transverse magnetization that may have been created by the off-resonance pulse.
+Images acquired without MT saturation are acquired using the same timing as this sequence, but with the off-resonance RF pulse either completely off or using a very large off-resonance frequency (e.g. ~30+ kHz).

 ```{figure} img/sequence.png
 :label: mtsatFig1
 :enumerator: 6.14